A storm brings strong winds to northern Europe, killing 2 people and disrupting transport

 A woman who was struck by a falling tree on Thursday in the eastern Dutch town of Wilp later died of her injuries, her employer said.

-Pre-Christmas rail travelers in parts of Germany faced disruption.
-National railway operator Deutsche Bahn said Friday there were cancellations on routes from Hamburg and Hannover to Frankfurt and Munich, while long-distance services from Hamburg northward to Kiel and Flensburg weren't running, among other disruptions.
+Pre-Christmas rail travelers in parts of Germany faced cancelations, delays and diversions.
+Routes affected included those from Hamburg and Hannover to Frankfurt and Munich.

 In Hamburg, the Elbe River flooded streets around the city's fish market, with water waist-high in places.
-German authorities warned of a storm surge of up to three meters (nearly 10 feet) or more above mean high tide on parts of the North Sea coast on Friday.
+Authorities said a storm surge in the port city peaked on Friday morning, reaching 3.3 meters (10.8 feet) above mean high tide.

 Streets around harbors flooded overnight in some Dutch North Sea towns including Scheveningen, the seaside suburb of The Hague.